Updated on October 20, 2021

 The daily tasks, mainly for the sales teams, which usually deal with the direct income and client service are more challenging.
-We are going to go over the sales process and take a look of what will change and what can be done to ensure you still reach sales quotas.
+We are going to go over the sales process and take a look at what will change and what can be done to ensure you still reach sales quotas.

-Let’s start with what you need to do first within your company:
+Let’s start with what you need to do first within your company.

 1. Examine where your main revenue is coming from 💸

 Now it’s time to sit down and check every single client and the revenue they bring.
-You might have only one “large” client, or more than one that brings most of the income for your business. 😱 Once you have the number and the list of clients, pay special attention to the “big ones”.
+You might have only one “large” client or more than one that brings most of the income for your business. 😱 Once you have the number and the list of clients, pay special attention to the “big ones”.
 Arrange with your sales team special questionnaires for their situation and ask for a forecast of the expected revenue in the next quarters.
 This will help you calculate the impact of the crisis on your business and give you a rough idea of the potential revenue loss.
-Ask the clients directly for their demand.
+Ask the clients directly for their demands.
 If your service can be adjusted in any way to their needs at this time, make sure to offer them the opportunity.

 2. Adjust your service to aid your clients in overcoming their crisis 📈

-If you are working in the B2B industry, you would usually have highly-targeted service and targeting specific industries, demographics, even sectors.
+If you are working in the B2B industry, you would usually have highly-targeted services and targeting specific industries, demographics, even sectors.
 In this position, check whether you can change your service or adjust its use.
-For example, a typical buyer persona for b2b data are usually the sales and marketing sectors for cold calls or direct email outreach.
+For example, a typical buyer persona for b2b data is usually the sales and marketing sectors for cold calls or direct email outreach.
 But what if we extend the use of b2b data in both of the sectors?
-Company phone numbers, general emails and local addresses won’t be of much use now for the Sales and Marketing Reps, they would now need social media profiles and direct contact sources to get in touch with the clients.
-That would be the focus we can change our service to: help Sales and Marketing teams during the change of executing their tasks.
+Company phone numbers, general emails, and local addresses won’t be of much use now for the Sales and Marketing Reps, they would now need social media profiles and direct contact sources to get in touch with the clients.
+That would be the focus we can change our service to help Sales and Marketing teams during the change of executing their tasks.

 3. Conduct customer surveys and examine their situation ❓